via xkcd.com http://xkcd.com/1156/

 Now the purpose of this email is not to say that my personal philosophies are wrong or right.

+Instead, they are simply here to encourage you to adopt your own rules for the sake of living a better, more productive stress free life.
 You may have your own rules in your head, but I encourage you to put them in writing.
 And you can adopt a set of rules for every aspect of your life, from health to financial to family and business.

 These are the 12 rules I live by: